Aditya-KumarJha/SuperNova/product/README.md

 - It provides RESTful endpoints for managing products.

 ## Endpoints
+All endpoints are prefixed with `/api/product` unless otherwise noted.
 ### POST /products
 - **Description**: Create a new product.
 - **Request Body**: `{ name, price, description, image }`